umgc/umgc.formbot.dso/README.md

 ---
 Required:
 - git – Source control (Note: every developer is required to use git)
-- Linux – Our Operating system (OSX will also suffice)
+- Linux – Our operating system (MacOS will also suffice)
 - Bash [version 4.2 or greater]  – Our shell
 - Make [version 3.82 or greater] – Build automation tool
 - Docker [version 19.03 or greater] – Containerization